Accla/graphulo/README.md

 * Test results are saved in the `shippable/testresults` folder.
 * Run `mvn clean` to delete output from previously run tests.

+#### Testing on Standalone Accumulo via a configuration file
+Another way to specify an Accumulo instance for running tests on, if not through the shortcut keywords defined in TEST_CONFIG.java, is by passing `-DTEST_CONFIG=filepath` to `mvn test`.
+The file specified in the path should look like this template:

+    accumulo.it.cluster.standalone.admin.principal=username  #ideally user has all System permissions accumulo.it.cluster.standalone.admin.password=password
+    accumulo.it.cluster.standalone.zookeepers=localhost:2181
+    accumulo.it.cluster.standalone.instance.name=instance

+The default filepath is `./GraphuloTest.conf`.
+If this file exists and has the correct properties inside, then it is loaded and used instead of MiniAccumulo if no TEST_CONFIG is specified.

+These parameters may also be defined on the command line as in

+    mvn test -Daccumulo.it.cluster.standalone.admin.principal=bla -Daccumulo.it.cluster.standalone.admin.password=bla ...

 [MiniAccumulo]: https://accumulo.apache.org/1.7/accumulo_user_manual.html#_mini_accumulo_cluster

 ### Examples